St. Mary & St. George Anglican Church

-St. Mary & St. George Parish is a heritage church that reflects the English Gothic revival in Canada.
-It is located in the town of Jasper, in the heart of Jasper National Park, on the Rocky Mountains in the Canadian province of Alberta.
-The parish church is within the ecclesiastical jurisdiction of the Anglican Diocese of Edmonton, Anglican Church of Canada.
+St. Mary & St. George Parish was a heritage church that reflected the English Gothic revival in Canada.
+It was in the town of Jasper, in the heart of Jasper National Park, on the Rocky Mountains in the Canadian province of Alberta.
+The parish church was within the ecclesiastical jurisdiction of the Anglican Diocese of Edmonton, Anglican Church of Canada.

+The church was burned to the ground on July 24, 2024, as a wildfire swept through the town.